 JST is promoting the diversity by ensuring the activities of women researchers, of course young researchers, and foreign researchers having foreign citizenship.
 To ensure that each researcher is fully able to exercise his/her skills, JST is providing continual supports for childbirth, childcare, and homecare of elderly relatives, and also endeavoring to maintaining a balanced membership composition in committees and alike.
 JST especially welcomes the application of women researches to our program, from whom we cannot have so many R&D proposals in previous years, to realize environments where various kinds of researcher can work, cooperating and competing with each other.
 Through these activities, JST is pursuing the creation of new values.

 We are sincerely waiting for your active applications, especially those form woman researchers.

-Director of the Office for Diversity and Inclusiveness Department of Developing Human Resources for R&D Programs
+Director of Diversity and Inclusiveness